Mental Health Therapist Online California: Counselor in California

 Neurodiversity highlights and values different ways the brain can function.
 While neurodiversity can bring with it some unique challenges, there are also many positives to be found in those who are neurodiverse.

 One of the challenges of neurodiversity is that people with different brains often don't fit into traditional education, workplace, or social environments.
-You may have difficulty with things like social interactions, understanding body language, making plans, following through, or taking direction.
+You may have difficulty with things like social interactions, understanding body language, making plans, maintaining focus, follow through, or taking direction.
 These things can make you feel like an outsider.

-Another challenge is that neurodiverse brains are very creative and intelligent but may not excel in traditional tests and protocols or be able to conform to societal norms.
-How you think, and process information can get in the way of communication and relationships.
+Another challenge is that neurodiverse brains are very creative and intelligent but may not excel at traditional tests and protocols.
+It can be difficult or impossible to conform to societal norms.
+How you think, and process information can get in the way of communication and complicate relationships.

 What are ABA and behavioral interventions, and how do they cause harm?